-Background O22: Durable wood
+Background O22: Durable wood for outdoor use

 The purpose of the requirement is to limit the use of chemical wood preservative containing heavy metals and biocides and to document the durability of treated wood.
 Nordic Ecolabelling recognises that it can be a challenge to use untreated wood where the exposure to weather is high.
-The requirement contains a list of non-permitted areas (use classes, UC, according to EN 335) where preservative-treated, such as pressure impregnated, wood cannot be used since these areas are less exposed to weather.
-UC 5, which is when wood is permanently or regularly submerged in salt water, is not allowed because of the amount and types of biocides that are used.
+The requirement contains a list of non-permitted areas where preservative-treated, such as pressure impregnated, wood cannot be used since these areas are less exposed to weather.
+Also use class 5 according to EN 335, which is when wood is permanently or regular submerged in salt water, is not allowed because of the amount and types of biocides that are used.